Computer-Generated Patterns Inspired by a Game of Lights

 This is an in-depth explainer article on how to solve the “game of lights”.

-Here is a sneak peak at some of our favourite patterns:
+Here is a sneak peek at some of our favourite patterns:

 We pretentiously (and narcissistically) name these patterns Solomatov–Meleka Matrices to justify the dozens of human and computer hours we put into this project.